-Consulting Fees with Professor Axford and Clinical Studies with St. George's Hospital
+Clinical Studies with St. George's Hospital

 St. George's Hospital & Medical School in London, England employs Dr. John Axford, a former director of the Company, who resigned from the Company's Board of Directors effective September 6, 2007.
 Dr. Axford served as the principal investigator in the Company's funded clinical trials for St. George's Hospital & Medical School.
-In June 2004, the Company signed a three-year agreement totaling \$0.7 million with St. George's Hospital & Medical School to fund research costs related to a clinical trial involving one of the Company's products.
-The Company accrued fees of \$0.1 million for the three months ended March 31, 2007 related to this clinical trial.
-The trial was concluded and all amounts paid in 2007.

-In January 2007, the Company entered into another agreement with St. George's Hospital & Medical School totaling \$0.5 million to help fund a three-year clinical trial called "Ambrotose[®] Dosing and Optimization Studies."
+In January 2007, the Company entered into an agreement with St. George's Hospital & Medical School totaling \$0.5 million to help fund a three-year clinical trial called "Ambrotose® Dosing and Optimization Studies."
 Dr. Axford serves as principal investigator for this clinical trial.
-As of March 31, 2008 and December 31, 2007, the Company had made payments of \$0.3 million to the study and recorded an additional \$0.2 million in accrued liabilities.
+As of June 30, 2008 and December 31, 2007, the Company had made payments of \$0.3 million to the study and recorded an additional \$0.2 million in accrued liabilities.